sparkflows/sparkflows-docs/docs/user-guide/data-preparation/string.rst

 String Functions
 ----------------------------------------

-Below is a sample workflow which contains String Functions processor in Fire Insights.
+Below is a sample workflow which contains String Functions processor in Sparkflows.
 It demonstrates the usage of String Functions node to transform String value using various String Functions.

 It does the following processing of data: